SERG-Delft/hyperion/docs/writing-java-kotlin-plugin.md

 For dependency management, we will be using [Gradle](https://gradle.org/).
 If you prefer to use Maven, the Hyperion libraries are also published in MavenCentral.
 For development, we will be using the [Intellij IDEA](https://www.jetbrains.com/idea/) IDE.

 This tutorial assumes some familiarity with the Hyperion pipeline model and how the Hyperion protocol works.
-We recommend you read [Installing and configuring your first Hyperion pipeline](/docs/pipeline-setup.md) and [The Hyperion pipeline protocol in more detail](/docs/protocol.md) first if you haven"t already.
+We recommend you read [Installing and configuring your first Hyperion pipeline](/docs/hyperion-setup.md) and [The Hyperion pipeline protocol in more detail](/docs/protocol.md) first if you haven't already.

 Want to create a plugin in a different language?
 Check out [Writing a new pipeline plugin in a different language](/docs/writing-custom-plugin.md).